PCMH Recognition Annual Reporting: Continued Success – HCP

 Bri Clifford, MPH, PCMH CCE

-Bri Clifford is a Policy Manager in NCQA’s Recognition Programs Policy and Resources Department.
+Bri Clifford is a Senior Policy Manager in NCQA’s Recognition Programs Policy and Resources Department.
 On this team she supports recognition programs through the creation of resources, maintenance of programs and education of both internal and external stakeholders.

 Before joining NCQA, she worked with the United States Department of Health and Human Services Office of Emergency Management.
 There she helped create a GIS mapping tool used to track patient movement to HHS staffed medical facilities in response to natural disasters.
 She also spent three years managing the clinical side of specialty practices and volunteering as an EMT in her community.